eecs-330/winter2020/pages/_lectures/02lecture.md

 ---

+Each generation of technologies is accompanied by both utopian and dystopian visions.
+These perspectives are worth considering as you develop your own perspectives on the relationship between technology and humanity:
+* Will the Internet, Big Data, AI, IoT, ubiquitous computing, etc. save us all?
 * How should we be think about what computing applications can and cannot accomplish?
 * In what ways does computing make the world better?
 * In what ways does it make it worse?

+To think about such things, please read a "classic" HCI text: **Do Artifacts Have Politics?**.
+You will be drawing on this article, the Morozov interview, and others for your second homework assignment.